launchscout/codebeam_2025/assets/slides.md

 ```
 - creates `.autocomplete_input` to wrap `<autocomplete-input>`
 - listens for the events and pushes them to LiveView
-- no need to wrap the map elements

 ---
 ## Meanwhile, in our template
 ```html